You Are Here: Home » Find People » National Advisory Neurological Disorders And Stroke Council (NANDSC) »

 Summary of Meeting

-The National Advisory Neurological Disorders and Stroke (NANDS) Council was convened for its 182nd meeting on September 15-16, 2011, at Building 31, Conference Room 10, Bethesda, Maryland.
+The National Advisory Neurological Disorders and Stroke (NANDS) Council was convened for its 185th meeting on September 20-21, 2012, in Building 31, Conference Room 6, on the NIH campus, Bethesda, Maryland.
 Dr. Story Landis, Director of the National Institute of Neurological Disorders and Stroke (NINDS), served as Chairperson.

 In accordance with Public Law 92-463, the meeting was: